awslabs/data-on-eks/website/docs/gen-ai/inference/Llama2.md

 :::danger

 Note: Use of this Llama-2 model is governed by the Meta license.
-In order to download the model weights and tokenizer, please visit the [website](https://ai.meta.com/) and accept our License before requesting access here.
+In order to download the model weights and tokenizer, please visit the [website](https://ai.meta.com/) and accept the license before requesting access.

 :::